Axum: 20th century

+21st century

+In April 2005, Italy finally returned the obelisk pieces to Axum amidst much official and public rejoicing; Italy also covered the US$4 million costs of the transfer.
+UNESCO assumed responsibility for the re-installation of this stele in Axum, and by the end of July 2008 the obelisk had been reinstalled.
+It was unveiled on 4 September 2008.

+During the Tigray War, around 100–800 civilians were massacred by the Eritrean Army between 28 November and 15 December 2020.

 Main sites of Axum

 The major Aksumite monuments in the town are steles.
 These obelisks are around 1,700 years old and have become a symbol of the Ethiopian people's identity.
 The largest number are in the Northern Stelae Park, ranging up to the 33 m Great Stele, believed to have fallen and broken during construction.
 The Obelisk of Axum was removed by the Italian army in 1937, and returned to Ethiopia in 2005 and reinstalled 31 July 2008.
 The next tallest is the 24 m King Ezana's Stele.
 Three more stelae measure 18.2 m high, 15.8 m high, 15.3 m high.
 The stelae are believed to mark graves and would have had cast metal discs affixed to their sides, which are also carved with architectural designs.
 The Gudit Stelae to the west of town, unlike the northern area, are interspersed with mostly 4th century tombs.